MischaU8/yumyum/unsorted/patch-guides_L4tj0IUH8pk.md

 Uploaded: 2023-05-24

-yum yum Floyd here with a quick look at using patch guides and plasticity in this example I'd like to rebuild this top face with a more organic surface start by selecting the face and pressing
+yum yum Floyd here with a quick look at using patch guides in Plasticity in this example I'd like to rebuild this top face with a more organic surface start by selecting the face and pressing